 The child's best interests must be the main consideration in making any such decision.
-The cross-Government guidance, Information Sharing: Practitioner's Guide, provides advice on these issues (In addition, see Promote the Welfare of Children) Any decision whether or not to share information must be properly documented.
+The cross-Government guidance, Information Sharing: Practitioner's Guide, provides advice on these issues (In addition, see Protocol on Sharing Information in Order to Safeguard and Promote the Welfare of Children) Any decision whether or not to share information must be properly documented.
 Decisions in this area need to be made by, or with the advice of, people with suitable skills in child protection work such as named or designated professionals or senior managers.